 Courses accredited for the “basic” litigation qualification are currently being offered by:-

-- Trade Mark Attorneys qualifying after 1st January 2013 via the full Nottingham Law School Professional Certificate in Trade Mark Practice are automatically awarded the Intellectual Property Litigation Certificate as we have accredited the Litigation Module of the course for this certificate.
+Please note particularly that Trade Mark Attorneys qualifying after 1st January 2013 via the full Nottingham Law School Professional Certificate in Trade Mark Practice are automatically awarded the Intellectual Property Litigation Certificate as we have accredited the Litigation Module of the course for this certificate.
 [Addendum: the NLS Practice Certificate Academic Year 2012/2013 was accredited – earlier courses do not confer this automatic award]